hp3icc/emq-TE1ws/README.md

 #

-You can install by downloading the already compiled image for Raspberry.
+You can install by downloading the already compiled Raspberry image from any of the following links:

 https://drive.google.com/file/d/1NM2a17NngY34Tb4GO6Ww0BstTRD8sjWe/view?usp=sharing